Practical Steps to Take After Releasing an MVP

 6 MVP Monetization Strategies

-• One-time payment (grant access to your software product through licensing);
+• one-time payment (grant access to your software product through licensing);

-• Recurring subscriptions (charge users a monthly/yearly subscription fee to gain access to your services);
+• recurring subscriptions (charge users a monthly/yearly subscription fee to gain access to your services);

-• In-product advertising (generate revenue from selling ad spaces to agencies and trade desks);
+• in-product advertising (generate revenue from selling ad spaces to agencies and trade desks);

-• Affiliate marketing (post partner links inside your software product and earn a commission when users click on them).
+• affiliate marketing (post partner links inside your software product and earn a commission when users click on them).

 Step 6: Develop a Rock-Solid Marketing Plan